CortezSMz/my-gas-projects/README.md

 ## 3. [Scrap Numeros SEDUC ITS](/scrap-numeros-seduc-its)

-Small web scrap automation script.
+Small web scrap automation script that authenticates, scrap information and writes back on a Google Sheet.